 A third of Scottish pregnancies which are taken to full term are unintended, according to new research.

-A study conducted by researchers at the University of Edinburgh and NHS Lothian family planning service has revealed the need to increase the use of contraception, both to avoid unwanted pregnancies and to improve the sexual health
+A study conducted by researchers at the University of Edinburgh and NHS Lothian family planning service has revealed the need to increase the use of contraception, both to avoid unwanted pregnancies and to improve the sexual health of the nation.

 The survey involved 2,908 women who received ante-natal care at an Edinburgh hospital, as well as a further 907 who attended for an abortion.